How to help youngsters understand the coronavirus

 CDC recommendations are found here: https://bit.ly/2QekPZx.

-CDC also has ideas about how to “plan, prepare and respond to Coronavirus Disease 2019” That’s here:
+The CDC also has ideas about how to “plan, prepare and respond to Coronavirus Disease 2019” That’s here: https://bit.ly/2U2qmnc.

 Children and teens need our help in understanding what the coronavirus means to them.
 Fortunately, terrific resources are available to help young people understand what’s happening.